Emil Fuchs (baseball): Career in baseball

-By 1935, he was in such dire straits that he could not afford the rent on Braves Field.
-When he learned that Babe Ruth's days as a New York Yankee were numbered, Fuchs bought the slugger from Jacob Ruppert.
+Searching for a long term solution, Fuchs believed he'd found it when he learned that Babe Ruth's days as a New York Yankee were numbered.
+Fuchs bought the slugger from Jacob Ruppert.
 The move returned the Babe to the city where he had begun his major league career; he'd played for the Red Sox from 1914 to 1919.
 Ruth was named vice-president and assistant manager of the Braves, and promised a share of team profits.
 Fuchs also hinted that Ruth, who made no secret of his managerial ambitions, could become manager as early as 1936.
 Ruth soon realized that his titles were almost meaningless, and that Fuchs was merely using him in a last-ditch effort to revive his fortunes.
-Seeing a team in disarray, Ruth announced his retirement on June 1.
-Fuchs was forced to sell the team to minority partner Charles Adams on July 31, 1935.
-After selling the Braves, he resumed his law career.
-He died in Boston, Massachusetts.